Elevation: 9,167 ft

 This peak is not in the book.

 Sedgwick Peak gets no respect in Idaho’s mountain universe.
-Despite it’s rugged nature and it’s expansive forest cover it was overlooked by Teddy Roosevelt and Gifford Pinchot when they made numerous last minute designations of national forests under the president’s soon to expire authority.
+Despite its rugged nature and its expansive forest cover, it was overlooked by Teddy Roosevelt and Gifford Pinchot when they made numerous last-minute designations of National Forests under the President’s soon-to-expire authority.
 As a result, the portion of the Portneuf Range south of Lava Hot Springs, Idaho ended up as State of Idaho and private land.
+USGS Sedgwick Peak

 Sedgwick Peak is a big towering peak with a massive summit and 3,642 feet of prominence.
-The southern end of the summit plateau is the home of half a dozen communication facilties.
-The views from tue top are vast and speak volumes about the interesting topography south of Pocatello.
+The southern end of the summit plateau is the home of half a dozen communication facilities.
+The views from the top are vast and speak volumes about the interesting topography south of Pocatello.

 Because much of the area surrounding this peak is private property, access is an issue.
 The only access I know of starts in Lava Hot Springs.
 From Main Street and Center Streets in Lava Hot Springs, drive west on Main Street to 4th Avenue West and turn left/south.
 Follow this paved road to the Lava Hot Springs Cemetery, which will be on your left.
 Turn left on the dirt road just before the Cemetery.
 You are now on a legitimate 4WD road that leads to Sedgwick’s summit in 9.5 miles.